theapphiker/PortfolioProjects/Movies Project/README.md

 <b>Adjusting Revenue for Inflation.ipynb</b>

-This Jupyter Notebook displays the script used to adjust the revenue data for inflation.
+Jupyter Notebook that adjusts the revenue data for inflation.

 <b>Movie Correlations with Python Presentation.pdf</b>